The Demon Priest (novel)

 As I started writing stories set in my superhero world, Father Samuel Gregory, the Demon Priest, with his cast of supporting characters, his mission, and his backstory, started to exert themselves.
 They wanted to be told.
 And so I decided to listen and put it down in words.
 Soon, someone named Lee was telling the story of how Father Gregory came to Saint Michael’s and the adventures that ensued.

 The novel is now available on Amazon in Kindle, paperback and hardback formats.
-There is also a teaser preview available on IndyPlanet, as either a free PDF, or a print-on-demand 8 page comic.
-Either way, it presents the first few pages as both text and in 2-page comic book format.
-The PDF is free.
-The POD comic is available for printing and shipping costs.An updated version is on the way that includes an 8 page comic version of the story, as it appeared in G-Man Comics 3in1, as well as the first two chapters of the book, and 8 pages of character profiles, like those printed in the Handbook of the G-Man Universe.
+There is also a teaser preview available on IndyPlanet as either a free PDF or a print-on-demand 24-page comic.
+Either way, it presents an 8-page graphic version of the story as it appeared in G-Man Comics 3IN1 as well as the first two chapters of the book, and eight pages of character profiles like those printed in the Handbook of the G-Man Universe.

-While you're on IndyPlanet, you might want to check out the G-Man Club Fanzine, which I edited, and the other fannish items published by G-Man Comics.
-G-Man Comics is a micro-publisher whose own website can be found at G-Man-Comics.com.
-We publish comics every 3 or 4 months through Kickstarter.
+While you’re on IndyPlanet, you may want to check out the G-Man Club Fanzine, which I edited, and the other fannish items published by G-Man Comics.
+G-Man Comics is a micro-publisher whose website can be found at G-Man-Comics.com.
+We publish comics every three or four months through Kickstarter.